 The definition of massage parlour refers to a place where massage is conducted.
 But do you know any remedial massage therapists or myotherapists that work out of a massage parlour?
 Didn’t think so.

-The PM doesn’t know that I field calls regularly by confused men requesting adult services.
+The PM doesn’t know that I field calls regularly by confused men requesting certain non-remedial services.
 He doesn’t know, for instance, that some of the calls have been repetitive and harassing.
 Or that I am a female sole trader without a receptionist and that I have to answer these calls myself.
 And he doesn’t know they ask odd questions or pretend to be interested in remedial massage.
 In other words, they try to trick me or be vague.
 He also couldn’t know that it affects my ability to answer calls and work in my business.
 Finally, after a spate of calls, it can make me question whether being a massage therapist is worth it all.

 Don’t worry, seeing my regular lovely clients and supporters is definitely worth it 🙂 Helping people feel better does make it all worthwhile and I find plenty of passion and purpose in my work once I’ve removed the troublesome calls.